-Pursuing higher education can be one of the most significant milestones in a young person’s life, but with thousands of colleges to choose from, ever-changing admissions criteria and an increasingly selective admissions landscape, navigating that pathway alone can feel daunting for many students.
+Pursuing higher education can be one of the most significant journeys in a young person’s life, but with thousands of colleges to choose from, ever-changing admissions criteria, and an increasingly selective admissions landscape, navigating that pathway alone can feel daunting for many high school students.

 With nearly a decade of experience as an essay coach and Independent Educational Consultant (IEC), Libby Hayes Elliott supports students and their families through the college admissions process.
 Libby provides proactive guidance while also encouraging students to chart their own course.